fredykr/PacCashier/README.md

 # PacCashier
-Project Python: Simple Cashier Invoice Program
+Python Project Pacmann - Super Cashier

 A. Background
 Simple Cashier Invoice Program is a program to store purchased item into invoice or transaction.
 User can add, remove, update, view, reset as well as show grand total of item purchased.